Cmohan/powershell-profile-template/README.md

----
-title: Customizing your Powershell Profile
+# Customizing your Powershell Profile
-tags: powershell, windowsterminal, productivity
----

 The Powershell console has a settings script that you can use to customize your experience.
 You can use it to load the same modules everytime you run the console, create custom commands, or customize the console itself.